How to Create a Startup Growth Strategy That’s Built for Sustained Success

 Performing a very thorough analysis of your competition and the most successful companies operating in the space that you want to join can offer a huge amount of powerful insight.
 As we just mentioned, you’ll be able to see who their customers are, which will help you come up with a strategy for putting together your target audience.
 Do you want to attract the same customers?
 If so, what can you offer them to make them leave your competitor?

-Oftentimes, competitor analysis can reveal to you that you actually shouldn’t be targeting the same exact demographic and guide you on the path to truly defining your niche.
+Often, competitor analysis can reveal that you shouldn’t be targeting the same exact demographic and guide you on the path to truly defining your niche.

 Another great thing about competitor analysis is that it keeps you grounded.
 It shows you how far you need to go and how much work you are going to have to put in if you want to beat your competition.
 It can also reveal your own shortcomings in a way that you would never have figured out had you not checked in on how the competition is addressing these issues.